molaruna/gamma_entrainment_task/README.md

 python3 code/run_entrainment_task.py './data' 4 4 2
 ```

 For each trial, the program will stall until a new data directory is added into <data_dir>.
-For example,
+Here's one way to add data for a new trial:
 ```
 mv ./data/test_data/Session_trial1 ./data
 ```